-Frequently Asked Questions About Church Giving
+Frequently Asked Questions About Giving to OSC

 Don’t see your question below?
 No problem.
 Just contact us directly and we’ll be happy to answer your questions.

 Absolutely none!
-Our church is not entitled to the money God has entrusted to you.
+OSC is not entitled to the money God has entrusted to you.
 Your giving should be a voluntary expression of your value for our mission and your trust in our integrity.
 That’s why we work hard to make a tangible impact with our funding and why we are deeply grateful for whatever support you choose to give.

-Are my gifts to the church tax deductible?
+Are my gifts to OSC tax deductible?

 Yes!
 The Oceanside Sanctuary is a registered 501(c)(3) public charity, Tax ID# 95-2074879.
 All financial and in-kind donations to our organization are fully tax deductible.
+(Please note: The Oceanside Sanctuary is a dba of First Christian Church of Oceanside.)

 ARE THERE OTHER WAYS TO GIVE ASIDE FROM MONEY?